Master of Science

 - The GPA required for to be considered for regular admission to the graduate certificate program is 2.7 or above.
 Students with a GPA of 2.5 - 2.7 will be considered if an applicant has significant relevant professional experience.

-- No other specific admission requirements are needed.
-However, letters of recommendation, a statement of objectives, and Graduate Record Examination (GRE) scores are encouraged to aid the admission evaluation process.
+- No other supplemental admission documents are needed.
+However, letters of recommendation, a statement of purpose, professional resume/CV, and Graduate Record Examination (GRE) scores are encouraged to aid the admission evaluation process.

 - Students in the AET graduate certificate program can advance to the M.S. via an internal process.
 No additional graduate admission application is required.